AbhijnanVegi/Kurkure/Group Project-1.md

 ### Modifications
 1. Insert -
     - Insert User.
-    - Inser Product to be sold.
+    - Insert Product to be sold.
     - User can insert address.
     - User can insert a payment method(entity type: payment details)
     - User can add a review.
 2. Delete
-    - A product can be deleted(if discountinued or out of stock).
+    - A product can be deleted(if discontinued or out of stock).
     - User can delete a certain address.
     - User can delete a review.
 3. Update